mayoverse/kinship2/README.md

 [![Downloads](http://cranlogs.r-pkg.org/badges/kinship2)](https://CRAN.R-project.org/package=kinship2)
 [![Total-Downloads](https://cranlogs.r-pkg.org/badges/grand-total/kinship2)](https://CRAN.R-project.org/package=kinship2)

+This is a fork and the new version of the [**kinship2**](https://github.com/mayoverse/kinship2) package.
-Initially a set of functions to view pedigrees while developing models that use kinship matrices, the functions were useful enough to put into a package of its own, an S4 class for pedigrees, kinship function that calculates the kinship matrix from a pedigree object, and the pedigree plotting routines that adhere to many of the standards for genetics counselors.
+Initially a set of functions to view pedigrees while developing models that use kinship matrices, the functions were useful enough to put into a package of its own.
+It has now an S4 class for pedigrees, a kinship function that calculates the kinship matrix from a pedigree object, and the pedigree plotting routines that adhere to many of the standards for genetics counselors.